Projects and papers

 Sloth: Key Stretching and Deniable Encryption using Secure Elements on Smartphones.

 Daniel Hugenroth, Alberto Sonnino, Sam Cutler, and Alastair R. Beresford.
 Sloth: Key Stretching and Deniable Encryption using Secure Elements on Smartphones.
-Cryptology ePrint Archive, Paper 2023/1792, November 2023.
+Proceedings on Privacy Enhancing Technologies (PETS), July 2024.

-The paper is available as an IACR pre-print.
+The paper is available on the PETS website.

 Powering Privacy: On the Energy Demand and Feasibility of Anonymity Networks on Smartphones.